“I Love You” in Italian: 33 Phrases for Your Special Little Meatball

 Consider the Italian meal of pasta with meatballs.
 Many would say that without the meatballs, the pasta or meal isn’t worth eating.
 They’d assert that it’s incomplete on its own.

 This expression is one that my elderly aunt and uncle pass between them as often as they hand the grated cheese across the table.
-It’s old-fashioned and loving and for those two, it’s a testament of decades of married life.
+It’s old-fashioned and loving and for those two, it’s a testament to decades of married life.

 Veramente romantico!
 (Truly romantic!)